garciparedes/ringer/README.md

 ## Description

-Large-scale data structures supported by both in-memory and file-system patterns.
+Large-scale data structures supported by the file-system.

 ## Installation